LucieLeBriquer/philosophers/notes.md

 - Check there's only one fork per philosopher.
 - Check if there is a mutex per form and that it's used to check the fork value and/or change it.
 - Check the output should never produce a scrambled view.
-- Chcke how the death of a philosopher is checked and if there is a mutex to protect that a philosopher dies and start eating at the same time.
+- Check how the death of a philosopher is checked and if there is a mutex to protect that a philosopher dies and start eating at the same time.

 ### Philo test
 - Do not test with more than 200 philosophers